• Skip to primary navigation

 • Vegan chicken salad sandwich

-• Bruschetta appetizer
+• Bruschetta al pomodoro

-Yes!
 This vegan corn chowder freezes well.

-One thing to note is that light leafy greens like spinach and basil will be quite soft after sitting in liquid and freezing.
 So if you’re planning on making a big batch just for freezing, consider leaving out the spinach and basil.
 Then you can add fresh greens when you thaw and warm the soup.

 If you already have leftovers with spinach and basil included, it’s not a deal-breaker.
 The soup will still be good frozen & reheated.

 Freeze the soup in freezer-proof containers.
 Then thaw using the defrost function on the microwave, or by allowing the soup to slowly thaw in the refrigerator.
-Then reheat in the microwave or in a pot on the stove.

 Bowls of stew with basil garnish.